meghark/budget-pwa-webapp-serviceworker/README.md

 # Budget Tracker Starter Code
 ## Purpose
-This is refactor project for an existing budget tracker app.
+This is a refactor project for an existing budget tracker app.

 The refactor work was done to add PWA capablities to the app and included the following:
 * Users will now be able to add expenses and deposits without a network connection.